 In 2022, North American revenue from the Equifax Cloud reached a record of about 70%, up from 50% in 2021.
 We made the strategic decision in 2022 to increase capital spending by approximately \$175 million to \$625 million for the year to accelerate the completion of our North American Cloud transformation.
 The progress made in 2022 will enable substantial completion of the North American transformation and customer migrations in 2023, including the ability to decommission applications and major North American data centers.
-Our International transformation also continues to progress towards our goal of 80% of our global revenue being delivered from the Equifax Cloud in the near future.
+Our International transformation also continues to progress towards our goal of being principally complete by the end of 2024 and we are on track to reach our goal of 80% of our global revenue being delivered from the Equifax Cloud in the near future.